• Home

 Guests of Honor

-The club’s June 3 dinner has received a massive boost with the procurement of three champion VFL/AFL footballers as our Guests-of-Honour – and none of them played for the Geelong Cats!
+The club’s July 15th dinner has received a massive boost with the procurement of Four Tour de France - Commonwealth Games as our Guests-of-Honour.

 Contact